Stay on track with the tasks associated with your start at UB.

 Before You Complete the Advisement and Orientation Form

 Submit your on-campus housing application.
-If you plan to live on campus this fall, we strongly recommend you complete a Housing Application and $300 deposit as soon as possible and prior to May 12.
+If you plan to live on campus, we strongly recommend you complete a Housing Application and $300 deposit as soon as possible and prior to December 1.
 Priority for selecting your on-campus housing location/room is based on the date you submit your Housing Application, so it is best to submit right away.

 Learn more about how to choose your major.
 On the Advisement and Orientation Form, you will see your current major listed and have the option to change to another available major.
 Inform your choice by reviewing UB's Undergraduate Academic Programs.
 It is also okay to not be sure; select "exploratory" if you'd like to start at UB with an undeclared major.